History of the Kantolomba Project

 This was the site witnessed by the four staff and 16 students on the 2008 Zambia Impact trip.
 How in a world of plenty, can this be happening?

 As we began to research the community of Kantolomba we realised that there were not enough schools for the great volume of children, no police station, no free clean water, and no health clinic.
 You have probably heard the adage, “feed a man and he will eat for a day, teach him to fish and he will eat for life”.
 It was the knowledge that education has the power to change lives which motivated Swan Christian College to build a school for the people of Kantolomba.
 A school would that mean that many of these children would find hope to discover their God given potential and find meaningful employment to help break the chains of poverty.

-Teams of staff and students continue to travel to Zambia and are constantly amazed at the developments which have resulted from the generosity shown by Australian donors.
 The school which the locals have called 'Light up Ahead' has grown to seven classrooms, a library and a computer lab.
 45 refurbished laptops from Australia mean that many children and adults in Kantolomba can now become computer literate and therefore more employable.
 Our school is only the second school in the region to offer IT through computers.